Mike's high-school graduation home button. years

 Phone booth

-Once ubiquitous, now long gone: a phone booth
+Long gone: a phone booth

 There was a regular fetish for Michaels in 1953.
 The Fogartys were a tolerant and kind family and we all spent a great deal of time there, especially towards the end of high school.
 Mom and Pop Fogarty were Red Scare-era leftists; it was in this room where I first heard The Weavers and became aware of the significance of Pete Seeger in US political life.
 There was a small shed in the back yard where we dropped acid on summer nights; I'd bring my portable record player and a stack of LPs: Led Zeppelin, Hendrix, Beatles, McCartney's Ram.